Diving and Hull Cleaning your Boat’s Hull- How Often is Necessary?

 - The prop, shaft, or anything metal on the bottom of your boat will get eaten away.

 As you go South down the Atlantic coast, the species of marine and plant life that cause fouling become less dependent on seasonal circumstances.
 For example, in Florida barnacles have breeding cycles that remain consistent all year long.
 Therefore, in more tropical waters fouling remains at a consistent rate through the seasons.
-This means it is recommended to have your hull cleaned monthly as opposed to every other month.

 Reduction in Speed